Your charitable donation to Falmouth Jewish Congregation helps sustain the vibrant community we have created.

 Planned giving is a wonderful way to support Falmouth Jewish Congregation’s endowment.
 It also can offer great benefits to you.
 Planned giving options include:

 Current gifts to the endowment are fully tax deductible, subject to the Tax Code’s percentage limitations.
 You can give cash or securities.
 Contributing appreciated securities not only generates a charitable deduction but also permits you to avoid realizing a capital gain on the appreciation.
 If you would like to make a substantial gift but want to structure it to be paid over a number of years, you may make a charitable pledge.
-Also, if you have established a private foundation or a donor-advised fund, please consider making a grant to the endowment from that source (but such a grant should not be used to satisfy a pledge).
+If you have established a private foundation or a donor-advised fund, please consider making a grant to the endowment from that source (but such a grant should not be used to satisfy a pledge).

 Retained income gifts permit you to convert appreciated assets into an income stream during your lifetime without generating a current capital gains tax, and permit a current deduction for the charitable interest.
-At death, the remaining funds would be added to the Falmouth Jewish Congregation’s endowment.
+At death, the remaining funds would be added to Falmouth Jewish Congregation’s endowment.
 Such a gift could take the form of a Charitable Remainder Trust or a Charitable Gift Annuity.

 Estate planning is another opportunity to provide for the endowment.
 Consider adding a gift to the endowment in your will or revocable trust.
 It would provide a lasting legacy and also generate an estate tax deduction.
-Also consider naming the endowment as a beneficiary of a portion of your IRA or qualified retirement plan—such a gift would pass free of both estate tax and income tax.
+You might also consider naming the endowment as a beneficiary of a portion of your IRA or qualified retirement plan—such a gift would pass free of both estate tax and income tax.

 Members of the Endowment Committee would be pleased to speak with you or your advisors about options for tax-wise giving, and can provide language for properly designating the endowment in your estate plan.